Senate approves bill to extend 9/11 victims fund

 The 97-2 vote sends the bill to President Donald Trump, who is expected to sign it.

 The vote came after Democratic senators agreed to allow votes on amendments sponsored by two Republican senators who had been blocking the widely popular bill.
 The Senate easily defeated the amendments proposed by GOP Sens.
 Mike Lee of Utah and Rand Paul of Kentucky.
-Lee and Paul voted against the bill's final passage.
+The two men were the only senators who voted against the bill's final passage.

 Democratic Sen. Kirsten Gillibrand of New York said 9/11 first responders and their families have had "enough of political games" that delayed passage of the bill for months.